-The user may desire to QUIT from running a BASIC program (e.g., to avoid printing unwanted output), and then returning to running under control of BASIC.
+The user may desire to QUIT from running a BASIC program (e.g., to avoid printing unwanted output), and then return to running under control of BASIC.
 Naturally, it is desirable not to lose any information in the program storage area or cause any unspecified operations.
-For PRIMOS III, IV or V, the correct manner to achieve this result is to type the following sequence of system command lines:
+For DOS/VM, the correct manner to achieve this result is to type the following sequence of system command lines: